refaim/MasterTradeSkills/README.md

+A World of Warcraft: Vanilla and [Turtle WoW](https://turtle-wow.org) addon that enhances the tooltip of trade skill ingredients.

-### Description
+### Features
-This addon is an information tool for all you trade skill loving fools!
-It will alter the tooltips of ingredients and tells you the following things:

-- It shows current trade skill level
-- It shows recipes where the selected ingredient is used in
+- Show recipes where the selected ingredient is used in
-- It shows 'where' you can get the recipe (vendor, quest, etc.)
+- Show 'where' you can get the recipe (vendor, quest, etc.)
-- It shows what tradeskill level is required to use the recipe
+- Show what tradeskill level is required to use the recipe
+- Show current trade skill level
-- It will show the skill color of the recipe.
-Or shows it in red if you don't know it yet
+- Show the skill color of the recipe
-- It will save everything between sessions per character

-Adjustable options.
-Show what skills you want to see.
-Show only learned or not learned recipes.
+- Show names of alts who know the recipe
+- Show if the recipe is ingredient of another recipe (refer to +/- in front of the recipe)
+- Adjustable options (use `/mts options` command)
+- Support all your characters on the same realm
+- Support custom Turtle WoW recipes

 ### Usage
-To use Master Trade Skills, just install it.
-To let the addon know what recipes you know you have to open all your tradeskill windows first (tailoring, first aid, etc.).
-Next time you hover over an ingredient you will see the recipes in the tooltip.

-You can open addon settings with `/mts options` slash command.
+- Install the addon
+- Hover over an ingredient in the inventory, bank, vendor inventory, etc.
+- See the recipes in the tooltip

+If you open the tradeskill window after installing the addon, it will scan all your recipes and remember them.

 ### Screenshots
 ![image](screenshot1.png)